-Then click on “local” to select music that is located on your device.
-The library view presents your music grouped by Albums, Artists, Songs, Folders, Genres and Playlists.
-It contains all Music files, that have been discovered by the Android OS in the external memory of your device.
+This library represents your local music files, grouped by Albums, Artists, Songs, Folders, Genres and Playlists.
+It contains all audio files that were indexed by the Android OS in the external memory of your device.

-Select a library entry to play it or to add the entry to your current playback queue.
+Select any library entry to play it or to add the entry to your current playback queue.

 To filter library entries, select the search icon in the top-right corner of the library view and enter the name of the Artist, Album, Song, … you are looking for.

 This network browser lists all UPnP/DLNA capable media libraries in your WiFi network.

 Select a media library and browse its content.
 All compatible audio and video files can be added to your playback queue.